MQuAKE: Assessing Knowledge Editing in Language Models via Multi-Hop Questions: Related Work

-The evaluation metrics for knowledge-editing techniques often involve verifying the updated answers by querying the editing facts as well as verifying that irrelevant facts are not corrupted~\cite{meng2022locating, mitchell2021fast, de2021editing, zhu2020modifying,hase2021language}.
-Moreover, prior works often verify that the answers to related facts (e.g., paraphrased or logically-entailed facts) are updated faithfully as well.
-More recent work takes a step forward by evaluating LLMs' abilities to make inferences based on injected facts~\cite{onoe2023can} (e.g., after learning iPhone is a smartphone, the model should also know iPhone can browse the internet).
-However, these works are constrained by testing only a limited scope of knowledge around the edited facts.
+The evaluation metrics for knowledge-editing techniques often involve verifying the updated answers by querying the edited facts or related facts (paraphrased or logically-entailed facts), as well as verifying that irrelevant facts are not corrupted~\cite{meng2022locating, mitchell2021fast, de2021editing, zhu2020modifying,hase2021language}.
+More recent work takes a step forward by evaluating LLMs' abilities to make inferences based on injected facts~\cite{onoe2023can} (e.g., after learning iPhone is a smartphone, the model should also know iPhone can browse the internet), or measuring the absence of unintended side effects of model edits~\cite{hoelscher2023detecting}. \tentative{ Complementary with existing evaluation tools, {\ds} particularly focuses on assessing whether edited models can answer multi-hop questions where the answer should change as an entailed consequence, showing that existing approaches fail on those questions.}

-\paragraph{Prompting methods for multi-hop QA} Since the debut of effective base models such as GPT-3, prompt-based methods combined with an optional retrieval module have become a popular approach in handling multi-step QA tasks~\cite{press2022measuring, yao2022react, khattab2022demonstrate}.
-Recent works also seek to combine external NLI modules to justify whether answers to prompt-based queries are able to handle reasoning-based QA questions~\cite{mitchell2022enhancing}.
-Our method is similar but more generic since we rely on the LLM itself to do NLI step-by-step before reaching the final answer.
+\paragraph{Prompting methods for multi-hop QA} Since the debut of effective base models such as GPT-3.5, prompt-based methods combined with an optional retrieval module have become a popular approach in handling multi-step QA tasks~\cite{press2022measuring, yao2022react, khattab2022demonstrate}.
+Recent work also seeks to combine external NLI modules to justify whether answers to prompt-based queries are able to handle reasoning-based QA questions~\cite{mitchell2022enhancing}.
+Our method is similar but more generic since we rely on the LLM itself to perform NLI step-by-step before reaching the final answer.